jjgecon/research_templates/Papers/Typst/main.typ

     The Disney Princess Effect:
   ],
   subtitle: [
-    Female Labor Decisions and Gender Stereotypes\*   // Try to always add \* to the end ],
+    Female Labor Decisions and Gender Stereotypes on TV\*   // Try to always add \* to the end ],
   authors: (
     (